Regular models of ramified unitary Shimura varieties at maximal parahoric level: Introduction

-In the recent paper \cite{LUO2024}, one of the authors studies integral models of unitary Shimura varieties of signature $(n-1,1)$ with any (quasi-)parahoric level structure at ramified primes.
-The integral model described in loc.cit is canonical, meaning it can be characterized using purely group-theoretical data, see \cite{DHKZ}.
-A moduli interpretation of this ``canonical'' model was proposed through a conjecture of Smithling in \cite{Smithling2015}, which bases on the work of Pappas and Rapoport in \cite{PR2009}.
+In the recent paper \cite{LUO2024}, the second author studies integral models of unitary Shimura varieties of signature $(n-1,1)$ with any parahoric level structure at ramified primes.
+The integral model described in loc.cit. is canonical, meaning it can be characterized using purely group-theoretical data.
+A moduli interpretation of this ``canonical'' model was proposed through a conjecture of Smithling in \cite{Smithling2015}, which builds on the work of Pappas and Rapoport in \cite{PR2009}.

-Although the ``canonical'' integral model possesses many nice properties such as flatness and normality, it is not regular in general due to the presence of ramification.
-In the present paper, we make a contribution to the construction of regular integral models of the corresponding Shimura varieties with maximal parahoric level at ramified primes, which will be useful in many situations.
-For instance, when the level at a ramified prime is given by the stabilizer of a unimodular hermitian lattice, a regular model was constructed by Kr\"amer \cite{Kramer2003} and used in the study of the modularity of arithmetic special cycles \cite{BHKRY}, as well as the arithmetic Siegel-Weil formula \cite{HLSY}.
-Similarly, it is natural to pursue such applications for the regular models considered in this paper.

-The construction of the regular integral models here is inspired by the splitting model first considered by Pappas \cite{PR2005}.
-Roughly speaking, the splitting model is a certain modification of the canonical integral model which ``refines'' the ramification information by adding certain additional data to the canonical integral model.
-It turns out that this idea is very fruitful and has found applications in the construction of integral models in many cases including the Weil restriction cases in \cite{PR2005,Bijakowski-Hernandez-2023,shen2023fzips}, the triality groups in \cite{zhao-thesis} and the ramified unitary cases in \cite{Kramer2003,Bijakowski-Hernandez-2023,zachos2023semistable}.
-We also mention that such models have many applications, for instance in \cite{Reduzzi-Xiao,Sasaki,Diamond-Kassaei}.
+Although the ``canonical'' integral model possesses many nice properties such as flatness and normality, it is not regular in many important examples.
+In this paper, we contribute to the construction of regular integral models of Shimura varieties.
+Our approach is inspired by the \emph{splitting model} first introduced by Pappas and Rapoport in \cite{PR2005}.
+Roughly speaking, the splitting model is a certain modification of the canonical integral model which ``refines'' the ramification information by adding additional data.
+Such construction has been studied in the context of Weil restriction \cite{PR2005,Bijakowski-Hernandez-2023,shen2023fzips}, triality groups \cite{zhao-thesis}, and ramified unitary groups \cite{Kramer2003,Bijakowski-Hernandez-2023,zachos2023semistable}.
+Splitting models have found applications in various settings, including \cite{Reduzzi-Xiao,Sasaki,Diamond-Kassaei,BHKRY,HLSY,Bijakowski-Hernandez-2023,bijakowski2024geometry,BZZ25}, since the first draft of this paper, the splitting model studied here has been used in \cite{LRZ25} for the arithmetic transfer conjecture.

 In this paper, we use similar ideas to define and study regular integral models for unitary Shimura varieties with maximal parahoric level at a ramified prime.
 We give now more details in the following.